UBC-MDS/programming-in-python-for-data-science/slides/module2_06.md

 ## true\_values and false\_values

-Here are 2 arguments that can be useful if we want to add some clarity in our dataframes.

-Bringing in new `candybars-tf.csv` we have a number of columns that have binary values of `yes` and `no` such as `chocolate`, `peanuts`, `caramel` and `nougat`.
+These 2 arguments can be useful if we want to add some clarity in our dataframes.
+Bringing in new `candybars-tf.csv` we have several columns that have binary values of `yes` and `no` such as `chocolate`, `peanuts`, `caramel` and `nougat`.

 ``` python
 candybars = pd.read_csv('candybars-tf.csv' )